cyb3rxp/awesome-soc/SECURITY.md

 For context on Electron's security notification process, please see the [Notifications](https://github.com/electron/governance/blob/main/wg-security/membership-and-notifications.md#notifications) section of the Security WG's [Membership and Notifications](https://github.com/electron/governance/blob/main/wg-security/membership-and-notifications.md) Governance document.

-## Learning More About Security

-To learn more about securing an Electron application, please see the [security tutorial](docs/tutorial/security.md).